-• Freshman Training
+Freshman Training 40 days

-Freshman Students are not allowed to miss more than 20 hours during the first ten weeks of school.
-If the student misses more than 20 hours, they may be terminated and may be allowed to restart with our next basics.
-(Esthetic & Massage Therapy students cannot miss more than ten hours in the first five weeks and Nail Technology students cannot miss more than four hours in the first three weeks, while in Freshman training.)
+Freshman Students are not allowed to miss more than 20 hours during Freshman Technical (35 days) (no absences allowed during the trial period) and perfect attendance is required during Freshman Clinical (5 days).
+If the student misses more than 20 hours, they will be terminated and may be allowed to restart with our next basics.
+(Esthetic (16 days) & Massage Therapy (32 days) students cannot miss more than ten hours and Nail Technology (8 days) students cannot miss any time while in Freshman training.)